preciofishbone/OmniaDocsG2/working-with-processes-v7/processes-library-settings-v7/index.rst

 + **Default tab**: Decide which tab will be shown when an author enters the library.
 + **Hide Tasks Tab**: If the Tasks tab should not be displayed for authors, select this option.
-+ **Preview Page Url**: You can add the Url to a page to be used for process previews here.
++ **Preview Page URL**: You can add the URL to a page to be used for process previews here.
 If you don't, a default Omnia page will be used for previews.

 Published
 --------